 Implementation has been a large task for many organisations, particularly those operating globally.
 The first step was for groups to identify risk areas and to work out what procedures are appropriate, and how best to implement them, so that commitment was demonstrable.
-Six years into the regime, they will be expected to have gone on to embed the identified training and procedures and to have subsequently reviewed their continued efficacy.
+Three years into the regime, they will now be expected to have gone on to implement the identified training and procedures and potentially to have reviewed their continued efficacy.
 The guidance includes a number of basic examples relating to branch and subsidiary situations which highlight the need for adequate prevention procedures to be implemented wherever staff and associated persons act and not just in the UK.
-Establishing "reasonable prevention procedures" will also involve revisiting contracts with subcontractors and other "associated bodies" to confirm that those contracts require them to have necessary procedures in place.
-Whether changes can wait to be made when contracts are renegotiated is fact and risk reliant: particular care will be needed in respect of contractual arrangements with associated persons identified as high risk or with whom bespoke arrangements are entered into.
+Establishing "reasonable prevention procedures" will also involve revisiting contracts with sub-contractors and other "associated bodies" to confirm that those contracts require them to have necessary procedures in place.
+Whether changes can wait to be made when contracts are renegotiated is fact and risk reliant: particular care is needed in respect of contractual arrangements with associated persons identified as high risk or with whom bespoke arrangements are entered into.